Technical Avoidance and Its Impact on Thai Tech

 In Thailand, not always, but often, direction stops at “go do [buzzword].”

-AI engineers are top-tier developers who moved into a specialized domain.
+• AI engineers tend to be strong developers who later moved into a specialized domain.

 “I wish I weren’t an AI engineer.